CSEANZ/generator-botboiler/README.md

 yo botboiler
 ```

+## How to transpile typescript files

+- go to src folder and run tsc

-## How to run the chat bot
+## How to run the bot

-- npm start
+-  node output/run/app.js

 ## Bot Framework Emulator